Economic Benefits and Marketing Implications of Co-Labeling Strategies for Small Organic Producers

 Oliver, B. (2023).
 Assessing stochastic budget scenarios for Georgia Family Farms: The case of blueberries, cucumber, and bell pepper.

-- Students’ presentations of 12 farm case-studies and 12 crops enterprise budgets to collaborators (growers and organizations) who had the opportunity to discuss students’ recommendations.
+12 farm case-studies and 12 crops enterprise budgets to collaborators (growers and organizations) who had the opportunity to discuss students’ recommendations.
+12 number of graduate students worked on 12 small farms business plan and 12 different crops budget.

-- Students’ presentations of 10 marketing farm case-studies to collaborators (growers) and over three sessions.
+10 marketing farm case-studies to collaborators (growers) and over three sessions.
+59 undergraduate students worked on small farm marketing strategies (10 case-studies).

-- 6 growers’ presentations of their marketing strategy to 12 graduate students.
+- Growers’ presentations (N=6) of their marketing strategy to 12 graduate students.

 Learning Outcomes